TAUFEEQ1/sales/api/README.md

 database:sales}

 ### Create Your Databases
-Use the sales.sql dump file to initialise your database.
+Use the sales.sql dump in the ../prod/ folder (in the project root) file to initialise your database.

 ## Starting the Application